 XP is suspected when a person shows signs of extreme sun sensitivity.
 Signs of sun sensitivity include severe burning and blistering with only a small amount of sun exposure or even exposure to indoor fluorescent lights.
 These signs show up as early as infancy.
 Young children may also be suspected of having XP if they have a large number of freckles on their face and other areas of the body that are frequently exposed to the sun.
-The characteristic eye and neurologic problems may also increase the health care provider’s suspicion that a person has XP.
+The characteristic eye and neurologic problems may also signal to a health care provider that a person has XP.
 The clinical signs of XP vary widely, depending on the type of genetic mutations involved and the extent of sun exposure that a person with XP has had.

 Genetic testing for mutations in the genes associated with XP is available, mainly as part of research studies.
 Because there are at least 8 genes associated with XP, laboratory screening tests are recommended to help determine which of the 8 genes is likely to be causing XP in a family.

 What are the estimated cancer risks associated with XP?

 People with XP have a nearly 100% risk of developing multiple skin cancers if their environment is not carefully controlled.
 The first diagnosis of skin cancer commonly occurs in childhood.
 There may be an increased risk of cancer developing in the eyes, the lips, and mouth.

 What are the screening options for XP?

 Current suggested screenings for people who are known or suspected to have XP include:

 Frequent skin examination by a family member who is familiar with the features of XP-associated skin cancers

 Regular eye examinations by an ophthalmologist, which is a medical doctor who specializes in eye care, and mouth examinations by a dentist